Pence, Abbott attend vigil for victims of church shooting

 For instance, if the iPhone used Apple’s Touch ID fingerprint sensing system, agents could have tried placing the dead gunman’s finger on the phone to unlock it.
 But that would only have worked within 48 hours of the last time the phone was locked.

 Meanwhile, more details emerged about the gunman’s past.
-School records showed that Kelley was a disciplinary problem in high school.
+School records showed that Kelley had disciplinary problems in high school.

 In fall 2006, Kelley’s sophomore year, he was suspended and sent to an alternative school for two months after an unspecified drug-related incident.